 Objective / Target

-For all Buffalo City residents to participate in the 365 day “Thursdays in Black Campaign” fighting for a world without rape and violence.
+For all Buffalo City and surrounding residents to participate in the 365 day “Thursdays in Black Campaign” fighting for a world without rape and violence.

 What to do